djalmaaraujo/vscode-escape-entities/README.md

-# Escape Entities for VS Code
+#  VS Code Escape Entities

 Escape HTML Entities for react to be compatible with eslint-plugin-react/no-unescaped-entities.